dkm/xcplanner/README.md

 	bin/srtm-get --all
 	bin/srtm-get --european-alps --tile

 XC Planner can use a USGS webservice to retrieve elevation data if the SRTM tiles are not available.
 Set `$get_elevation` in `config.php` to `get_elevation_usgs` to enable it.
-However, this is not recommended because this is very slow.
+However, this is not recommended because it is very slow.

 ### XContest airspace and SkyWays ###